THE SISTER CITY CONCEPT

 Attendance at training sessions and other informational meetings is critical.
 Missing more than 20% of required sessions will be grounds for dismissal from the program.

 A time commitment (estimate) of 2-3 hours twice a month is expected.
 Upon return, the Ambassadors are required to participate in the activities scheduled for the Japanese and Mexican students visiting Longmont; assist in preparation of a presentation to share with the community; and give at least three talks about the exchange experience.

 Students selected to participate in the Longmont Sister City exchange program serve as ambassadors and representatives of Longmont, Colorado, and the United States.
 While participating in the exchange, students must be respectful of their host families and must be willing to be helpful with the household and family duties and to assume the same responsibility as other members of the family.
 The student is expected to participate in all scheduled activities in his/her sister city.

 Travel costs to Japan are approximately $2200 and $700 for Mexico, per student.
+The Arapaho exchange is expected but be about $400.
 This cost does not include spending money or gifts.

 Costs may fluctuate depending on currency exchange rates and airfare at the time of travel.
 Parents and Sister Cities Board members will develop fundraising opportunities for delegates in spring and early summer so that each delegate might raise some of his/her own money for travel.

 The Longmont Sister Cities Association needs the support of parents and guardians.
 Parents of ambassadors are interviewed and membership in the organization is required of the parent(s)/guardian(s) of the students selected for the program, as well as participation in the organization’s activities, including home-hosting delegates from our sister cities.